Opportunity is available Monday to Friday, between 10am and 4pm.

 “I enjoy meeting people and helping them with their queries.
 Hearing loss can cause frustration and isolation, leading to loss of confidence.
 If I’m able to improve someone’s quality of life by sharing information or raising awareness of how others can help, then that’s very satisfying.”
 RB

 Action on Hearing Loss offers full, on-going training for all volunteers including an induction programme and further training specific to the volunteering role.
 This may include:

-- the opportunity to attend other training relevant to the role
+• Volunteers also have the opportunity to attend other training relevant to their role

 What will you gain?

 Our volunteers receive the following benefits:

 - Training – learning new skills, and gaining up-to-date knowledge of issues affecting people confronting deafness, tinnitus and hearing loss